blue-button/implementation-guide/transmit-using-direct.md

 ### Authorization for Transmitting

-Blue Button recommends a dataholder's system to be able to handle 2 types of transmits: (1) an authorization to send once and (2) an authorization to send when ever my patient record is updated.
-See Triggers section to learn more.
+Blue Button recommends a dataholder's system to be able to handle 2 types of transmits:
+1. An authorization to send once
+2. An authorization to send when ever my patient record is updated (See Triggers section for guidance)

 ### Payload